Logius-standaarden/OAuth-NL-profiel/Client Profiles.md

 <!-- ### [2.3.3.](#rfc.section.2.3.3) [Requests to the Token Endpoint](#RequestsToTokenEndpoint) -->
 #### Requests to the Token Endpoint

-Full clients, native clients with dynamically registered keys, and direct access clients as defined above MUST authenticate to the authorization server's token endpoint using a JWT assertion as defined by the [JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants][[rfc7523]] using only the <samp>private_key_jwt</samp> method defined in [OpenID Connect Core] [[OpenID.Core]].
+Full clients, native clients with dynamically registered keys, and direct access clients as defined above MUST authenticate to the authorization server's token endpoint using a JWT assertion as defined by the [JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants][[rfc7523]] using only the <samp>private_key_jwt</samp> method defined in [OpenID Connect Core] [[OpenID.Core]]. ~~The assertion MUST use the claims as follows:~~

 <!-- iGov-NL : Start of the additional content -->
 <aside class=" addition">